-- 21 Auditors have a responsibility to satisfy themselves that the audited body has put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
-In meeting this responsibility auditors should review and, where appropriate, examine evidence that is relevant to the audited body's corporate performance management and financial management arrangements and report on these arrangements.
-Auditors of best value authorities also have a responsibility to consider, and report on, the audited body's compliance with statutory requirements in respect of the preparation and publication of its best value performance plan. - 22 Auditors' sources of assurance in discharging their responsibilities in relation to audited bodies' arrangements for securing economy, efficiency and effectiveness in the use of resources are: - the audited body's whole system of internal control as reported on in its statement on internal control; - the results of the work of statutory inspectorates, if the results of the work have an impact on their responsibilities; - work specified by the Commission in support of carrying out its functions; and - any other work that they feel necessary to discharge their responsibilities.
+23 Auditors have a responsibility to satisfy themselves that the audited body has put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
+In meeting this responsibility, auditors should review and, where appropriate, examine evidence that is relevant to the audited body's corporate performance management and financial management arrangements and report on these arrangements.
+In doing so, auditors must have regard to the criteria specified by the Commission.

+24 Auditors' sources of assurance in discharging their responsibilities in relation to audited bodies' arrangements for securing economy, efficiency and effectiveness in the use of resources are:

+- the audited body's whole system of internal control as reported on in its statement on internal control; - the results of the work of the Commission, its partner inspectorates and other review agencies, if the results of the work have an impact on their responsibilities; - work specified by the Commission in support of carrying out its functions; and - any other work that auditors consider is necessary to discharge their responsibilities.

-- 23 Auditors should normally place reliance on the reported results of the work of statutory inspectorates in relation to corporate or service performance without carrying out procedures to assess the quality of the work performed and without re-performing any of the work, except where particular circumstances or information lead them to conclude that it would not be reasonable to place reliance on such reported results. - 24 In reviewing the audited body's arrangements for its use of resources, it is not part of auditors' functions to question the merits of the policies of the audited body. but auditors may examine the arrangements by which policy decisions are reached and consider the effects of the implementation of policy.
+25 Auditors should normally place reliance on the reported results of the work of the Commission, its partner inspectorates and other review agencies in relation to corporate or service performance without carrying out procedures to assess the quality of the work performed and without re-performing any of the work, except where particular circumstances or information lead them to conclude that it would not be reasonable to place reliance on such reported results.

+26 In reviewing the audited body's arrangements for its use of resources, it is not part of auditors' functions to question the merits of the policies of the audited body, but auditors may examine the arrangements by which policy decisions are reached and consider the effects of the implementation of policy.
 The audited body is responsible for deciding whether and how to implement any recommendations made by auditors.
 In making any recommendations, auditors should avoid any perception that they have any role in the decision-making arrangements of the audited body.